 Multi-mode surge protective devices (SPDs) are devices which comprise a number of SPD components within the one package.
 These “modes” of protection can be connected L-N, L-L, L-G, and N-G across the three phases.
 Having protection in each mode provides the protection for the loads particularly against the internally generated transients where the ground may not be the preferred return path.

 In some applications such as applying an SPD at a service entrance where both the neutral and ground points are bonded there is no benefit of separate L-N and L-G modes, however as you go further into the distribution and there is separation from that common N-G bond, the SPD N-G mode of protection will be beneficial.

 While conceptually a surge protective device (SPD) with a larger energy rating will be better, comparing SPD energy (Joule) ratings can be misleading.
 More reputable manufactures no longer provide energy ratings.
 The energy rating is the sum of surge current, surge duration, and SPD clamping voltage.

 In comparing two products, the lower rated device would be better if this was as a result of a lower clamping voltage, while the large energy device would be preferable if this was as a result of a larger surge current being used.
 There is no clear standard for SPD energy measurement, and manufacturers have been known to use long tail pulses to provide larger results misleading the end users.

 Because Joule ratings can easily be manipulated many of the industry standards (UL) and guidelines (IEEE) do not recommend the comparison of joules.
-Instead they put the focus on actual performance of the SPDs with test such as the Nominal Discharge Current testing, which tests the SPDs durability along with the VPR testing that reflects the let-through voltage.
-With this type of information a better comparison from one SPD to another can be made.
+Instead, they put the focus on the actual performance of the SPDs with a test such as the Nominal Discharge Current testing, which tests the SPDs durability along with the VPR testing that reflects the let-through voltage.
+With this type of information, a better comparison from one SPD to another can be made.